 What Are the Costs and Negatives of MEFA?

-Fixed rates on refinanced student loans vary from 4.95% to 6.95%.
+Fixed rates on refinanced student loans are as low as 4.95%.
 Variable rate loans start at 4.68%.
 The interest rates are competitive, but one of the places that MEFA may fall short compared to other lenders is in the relative lack of flexibility.

 MEFA only offers loans with a 15-year term.
 It also doesn’t offer benefits like deferment and forbearance to borrowers who lose their jobs or face other types of financial hardship.

 Some borrowers may have trouble qualifying to refinance their student loans because their income is too low, their debt-to-income ratio is too high, or they don’t have enough credit history yet.
 In those cases, the borrower can ask someone to serve as a cosigner for the loan.

 Unfortunately, MEFA does not offer cosigner release options on refinance loans if the borrower makes all the payments on time for a specified period.
 That means the cosigner will be on the hook for the whole 15 years – unless you can successfully refinance with another lender to remove the cosigner.

 Although MEFA refinances both federal and private student loans, the new loan with them is considered a private student loan.
 When a borrower refinances a federal student loan into a private student loan, all benefits associated with the federal loan are gone.